strvcom/ios-dependency-injection/README.md

 ## Roadmap

-- [ ] Register and resolve a container instance
+- [x] Register and resolve a shared instance
-- [ ] Register and resolve a transient instance
+- [x] Register and resolve a new instance
-- [ ] Convenient property wrapper
 - [ ] Register an instance with an identifier
 - [ ] Register an instance with arguments
+- [ ] Convenient property wrapper
+- [ ] SPM package
 - [ ] Container hierarchy
 - [ ] Thread-safety
-- [ ] SPM package